 In addition to skiing, snowboarding and Christmas activities, guests can also enjoy skating, sliding opportunities and Snowshoeing Trails at Grouse Mountain at night.

-The skating rink is open all day everyday (except for when it gets too warm occasionally in the late spring).
+The skating rink is open from 10:00 am to 8:00 pm every day (except for when it gets too warm occasionally in the late spring).
 Some (but not all) snowshoe trails are also usually open and lit up at night until around 9:00 pm.
-The sliding zone is also lots of fun and open from morning until late in the evening (subject to suitable snow conditions).
+The sliding zone is also lots of fun and open from 11:00 am until 7:00 pm (subject to suitable snow conditions).

 Grouse at Night Video